 Take photographs often, also before you leave the site at night, using the date and time stamp.
 Photograph vehicles, drivers and people disobeying temporary road signs.
 Consider placing a security guard with the traffic controller.

 Brief everyone to stay calm while they may be insulted and even assaulted by drivers.

 Establish and practice a chain of command, that may be identical to the work team line management structure.

 The work site may change as work progresses, and the buffer or emergency zone may change depending on events.

 Road works should be considered emergency operations from the start, with the emergency manager in overall command, and not doubling as the works engineer or occupational health and safety practitioner.

 Some of these lessons apply also to static construction sites.

-• Rudy Maritz is an executive partner at Cygma Consulting.
+• Rudy Maritz is an executive partner at Le Roux Maritz & Partners.
 He writes on Sheqafrica.com in his personal capacity.